weiyi-li/weiyi-li.github.io/README.md

 * Lego
 * Sci-fi (especially Liu Cixin and Tokusatsu)
 * Traveling
-* Disneyland and Universal Studio (Visited Universal Studios in all countries except for Singapore)
+* Disneyland and Universal Studio (visited Universal Studios in all countries except for Singapore)